 Together, these two changes allowed Marvel to experiment with the core of the X-Men franchise.
 Writer and actual psychedelic warlock Grant Morrison reimagined X-Men (1991) as the sci-fi, leather-clad, and frequently absurd New X-Men.
 Meanwhile, X-Force metamorphosed into X-Statix under the guidance of Peter Milligan and Mike Allred.

 What’s often forgotten is that Uncanny X-Men also relaunched at the same time.
 Twice, actually!
-First, Joe Casey took the reins for a similarly leather-bound an slightly-absurdist take on X-Men.
+First, Joe Casey took the reins for a similarly leather-bound and slightly-absurdist take on X-Men.
 Then, midway through Morrison’s run, Uncanny swapped to author Chuck Austen.

 Though Brubaker wrote for an arc following Messiah Complex, the following era of the X-Men in San Francisco mostly belongs to Matt Fraction.
 Fraction reimagines Uncanny X-Men less as a team and more as a society of mutants, with nearly every heroic mutant passing through the background panels of the book at some point in his run.
-He writes to the considerable crescendo of Second Coming, a resolution of the remaining threads of House of M.
+He writes through Dark Reign to the considerable crescendo of Second Coming, a resolution of the remaining threads of House of M.

-- in Omnibus & Oversize Hardcovers
+- in Omnibus & Oversize Hardcover

 - The Collected Era

-- #394 – 409: Joe Casey – Poptopia & X-Corps (July 2001 – Sept 2002)
+- #394 – 409 & Annual 24/2001: Joe Casey – Poptopia & X-Corps (July 2001 – Sept 2002)

 - #410 – 443: Chuck Austen (Oct 2002 – June 2004)

-- #444 – 474: Chris Claremont’s New Age (July 2004 – Aug 2006)
+- #444 – 474 & Annual 1/2006: Chris Claremont’s New Age (July 2004 – Aug 2006)

 - #475 – 499: Ed Brubaker – Shi’ar Empire & Messiah Complex (Sept 2006 – Aug 2008)